Crahan Denton: Career

 Denton was active in Little Theater productions during his time as a student at the University of California, Berkeley.
 In New York, he gradually gained stage roles, with Broadway credits including Key Largo (1940), Liberty Jones (1941), Fragile Fox (1954), Bus Stop (1955), Orpheus Descending (1957), and Winesburg, Ohio (1958).

-From 1945 until his death in 1966, Denton also starred in many films, including The Great St. Louis Bank Robbery (1959) with Steve McQueen in his first leading film role, The Parent Trap (1961) with Maureen O'Hara and Brian Keith, Birdman of Alcatraz (1962) with Burt Lancaster, To Kill a Mockingbird (1962) with Gregory Peck, and Bus Riley's Back in Town with Ann-Margret and Michael Parks.
+From 1945 until his death in 1966, Denton also starred in many films, including The Great St. Louis Bank Robbery (1959; with Steve McQueen in his first leading film role), The Parent Trap (1961), Birdman of Alcatraz (1962), To Kill a Mockingbird (1962), and Bus Riley's Back in Town.

-During May 1952 he starred as Abraham Lincoln in an episode of American Inventory that was a preview of a pilot for a proposed series.
+During May 1952, he starred as Abraham Lincoln in an episode of American Inventory that was a preview of a pilot for a proposed series.
 He also performed as a guest star in many television series, including Bonanza (1961 episode "The Secret"), Alfred Hitchcock Presents, Gunsmoke (as “Clint”, a homicidal cold blooded outlaw in the S7E11 episode “Apprentice Doc” & as “”Walker”, a murderer whose guilt eats away at him in the S8E24 episode “Blind Man’s Bluff”), Have Gun Will Travel with Richard Boone, The Fugitive with David Janssen, and The Donna Reed Show (1962 episode "Once Upon a Timepiece").
 In 1960, he co-starred in an unsold pilot titled, Mountain Man, about a Rocky Mountain fur trading station in the 1840s.
-Denton made two guest appearances on the CBS courtroom drama series Perry Mason with Raymond Burr.
-He played murder victim Frank Jarrett in the 1960 episode, "The Case of the Nimble Nephew", and the role of Templeton Cortland in the 1961 episode, "The Case of the Missing Melody".
+Denton made two guest appearances on the CBS courtroom drama series Perry Mason.

-In 1963 Denton appeared as John Lewis on The Virginian in the episode "Run Away Home."